The only training of its kind.

 Going Paperless: Why and How

 Learn how to transition from time consuming, paper-driven operations to electronic forms, records, files, workflows, and business process.
-Learn what state and federal law allows for digital records.
+Learn what federal law allows for digital records.
 3-hours.

 CAD/RMS Procurement and Project Management